Skip to main content

 Jane Eyre (2011)

 Jane Eyre is another beloved classic novel (this time from Charlotte Brontë) that has received countless adaptations.
 But none have quite hit the mark like the 2011 version directed by Cary Fukunaga.
-The film starred Mia Wasikowska (Alice in Wonderland) and Michael Fassbender (Prometheus) as Jane and her love interest, Mr. Rochester and was an excellent homage to the source material.
+The film starred Mia Wasikowska (Alice in Wonderland) and Michael Fassbender (Prometheus) as Jane and her love interest, Mr. Rochester, and was an excellent homage to the source material.
 From the backdrop of Thornfield to the build-up of the romance, this rendition of Jane Eyre stayed true to the book’s themes.

 Anna Karenina (2012)

 Anna Karenina was Keira Knightley’s third collaboration with Joe Wright and, in my view, is an underrated gem.
 The film (based on the Tolstoy novel of the same name) follows Knightley as Anna, a wealthy lady who is unfortunately stuck in an unhappy marriage.
-That is, until she strikes up an affair with handsome cavalry officer Vronsky (played by Aaron Taylor-Johnson).
+That is until she strikes up an affair with handsome cavalry officer Vronsky (played by Aaron Taylor-Johnson).
 The film feels almost like a stage play and, much like Wright’s previous work, showcases beautiful use of colors and scenery.
 The production accurately brings to life the extravagance of Imperial Russia, all while seamlessly unfolding the epic tragedy.

 Far From The Madding Crowd (2015)

 Far From The Madding Crowd is another prestige literary adaptation, this time from the famous Thomas Hardy novel.
 Thomas Vinterberg’s film embodies that sense of yearning that most of us probably look for in romantic period pieces.
 The film follows the life of Bathsheba (Carey Mulligan), a young woman who finds herself inheriting her uncle’s farm upon his death.
-Three suitors pursue her throughout the course of the story, but there’s one particular man with whom she’s always felt the closest to.
+Three suitors pursue her throughout the course of the story, but there’s one particular man with whom she’s always felt the closest.
 The film also stars Matthias Schoenaerts (The Old Guard), Tom Sturridge (The Sandman), and Michael Sheen (Good Omens).

 Little Women (2019)